rflperry/rflperry.github.io/_pages/about.md

   - /about.html
 ---

-PhD student in statistics at the University of Washington in Seattle, working with Daniela Witten.
+PhD student in statistics at the University of Washington in Seattle, working with Daniela Witten on problems in selective inference.

 Previously a Fulbright scholar with Bernhard Schölkopf at the [Max Planck Empirical Inference Department](https://is.mpg.de/employees/rperry), and researcher for Joshua Vogelstein in the [NeuroData Lab](https://neurodata.io/about).
 M.S.E in Biomedical Data Science and B.S. in Applied Mathematics & Statistics from Johns Hopkins University.

-My work has focused on large language models, causal discovery, hypothesis testing on network/temporal data, and open source software development.
+My work has focused on selective inference, causal discovery, large language models, inference on network/temporal data, and open source software development.

 Otherwise preoccupied with (long-distance) [running/biking](https://www.strava.com/athletes/53839031), swing/line dancing, board games, ultimate frisbee, [reading](https://www.goodreads.com/user/show/107774777-rp), and  [traveling](https://www.google.com/maps/d/edit?mid=1rdoCbZ2kjhfwcyMsHvNRME3xW_HYIkDj&usp=sharing).